 Competitive strength of Russian proposals can be attributed to advanced technologies and newest know-how developed by Russian scientists and designers.
 All design projects meet modern international requirements and the IAEA recommendations.
 The projects proposed for construction are based on up-to-date reactor installations of up-graded VVER design (Russian water-water pressurized power reactor) that has many-year good performance account.
 Russian NPP construction projects are G III reactors equipped with active and passive safety systems.
-Successful operation on international markets confirms good competitive ability of Russian nuclear technologies: in 2014 Rosatom’s package of foreign orders exceeded 100 bln dollars.
-About us
+Successful operation on international markets confirms good competitive ability of Russian nuclear technologies: In 2021 Rosatom’s package of foreign orders exceeded 139,9 bln dollars.

 State-of-the-art technology and advanced safety systems coupled with conformity to IAEA requirements provide a solid competitive edge for Russian offerings on the international market:

 Preparation for construction of Rooppur NPP, the country's first nuclear power plant

 Location: 160 km away from Dhaka on the eastern bank of the Ganges, Pabna District